oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 The top-level element of an external property file **SHALL** be an object which we refer to as an `externalProperties` object.

-> EXAMPLE: In this example, `run.artifacts` and `run.properties` have been externalized to a file with these contents.
+> EXAMPLE 1: In this example, `run.artifacts` and `run.properties` have been externalized to a file with these contents.
 Note that `run.properties` has been externalized under the property name `externalizedProperties`, as explained in [§3.15.3](#properties).
 >
 > ```json
 > {                             # An externalProperties object